alec-g-olson/TemplatePythonProject/docs/software_development_process.rst

 Testing Source Code
 '''''''''''''''''''
-We require 100% code coverage and all tests to pass.
-Test reports are generated and put into the appropriate report folder.
+All subprojects with source code follow the same testing standards.

 The :code:`process_and_style_enforcement` package in this project consists entirely of test code that is run to enforce our development practices.
 There is no source code to test.

-MyPy Type Enforcement Tests
+Unit Tests
+""""""""""
+For each subproject we test each src file with a corresponding test file in the unit test folder of the subproject name :code:`test_{src_file_name}`.
+Each src file must have 100% coverage when it's corresponding test file is executed.

+After all individual files are checked for 100% coverage we run all unit tests for the subproject at once and generate test reports that we put in the subproject's report folder.

+Static Type Checking - MyPy
 '''''''''''''''''''''''''''

 We run :code:`mypy` on every package to ensure that typing in enforced.

 Bandit Security Tests
-'''''''''''''''''''''''''''
+'''''''''''''''''''''

 We run :code:`bandit` on the source folder of each package to ensure there are no unknown security threats in our code.
 Low risk threats can be specifically disabled